mharrys/gust/README.md

 Setup
 -----
-Before you can run the tests you need to download and compile the testing framework, when this is done you need to export the following two environment variables.
+In order to run the tests you need to have gmock setup on your system.
+For example, download and compile gmock and place the libraries in `/usr/local/lib{64}/` and include directories in `/usr/local/include/`.

-    export GMOCK_DIR=/path/to/gmock/dir
-    export GTEST_DIR=/path/to/gtest/dir

 Run all tests
 -------------